 You could also consider writing something timely.
 For example, this article on why you shouldn’t burn your Christmas tree in a wood stove performs well every January.
 This kind of applied science is perfect for the blog.
 It has mass appeal with the general public but could also appeal to journalists looking for a story, helping to get SINTEF a media mention.

 That being said, not every story needs to have mass appeal.
 Many of our hyper-focused technical blog posts perform very well in search engines.
-Writing a blog post is a great way to link you and SINTEF with that specific topic to other researchers and potential clients around the world who may be searching for it.
+Writing a blog post is a great way to link you and SINTEF with that specific topic to other research scientists and potential clients around the world who may be searching for it.

 Writers block?
 You can find a few tips at the end of this blog.